 It is well possible that some white adventurers saw the falls in the early 20th century.
 Ernesto Sánchez la Cruz in 1949 announced that he discovered falls in 1910 – but, according to his diaries he was in Sierra Pacaraima then and, possibly, saw Montoya Falls (more than 500 m tall).
 Some more treasure seekers most likely passed by without too much interest in world’s tallest waterfall.

 Adventurer and daredevil, master pilot Jimmie Angel (1899 – 1956) first flew in these places in 1923.
 Before this, he met in Panama with an old geologist J.R.
 McCracken who asked for a favor to bring him to a secret place.
 Angel did this – they both flew through clouds and fog and happily landed on the top of tepui (most likely Auyán-tepui).
-Adventurer knew the site – it was rich gold find.
+Adventurer knew the site – it was a rich gold find.
 In three days they collected some 25 – 35 kg of gold (they could not take more) and departed – they pushed the plane over the rim of tepui and only then it caught the speed and started to fly.

 McCracken soon died – and Jimmie Angel could not remember how to reach the gold find.
 He started to fly to Auyán-tepui in the search of his landing place.

 In these times – in the 1920s – 1930s – Auyán-tepui was not on the maps and in Caracas many did not believe that such mountain exists.
 Thus Jimmie Angel became a discoverer of new lands.

 On March 25, 1934, Jimmie Angel with three companions noticed the incredibly tall waterfall.
 As he returned, he told about this discovery to everyone and the news was published.
 Soon he took first images of falls and his discovery became a sensation.
-Angel was confident that waterfall is one mile (more than 1.5 km) high.
+Angel was confident that the waterfall is one mile (more than 1.5 km) high.